seenso/MiAmort/README.md

 # Deliverables
 - Create a savings schedule that include a savings account with interest rates.
 - Calculating total Student Loan Payments (bonus: include feature to calculate schedule based off extra payments)
+- Use React/JS front end and a nodeJS/expressJS backend

 # Frontend Wireframe